 HPMHC offers a Just In Time (JIT) appointment model, which provides medication management services at the right time.
-This system minimizes cancellations and no-shows, ultimately increasing availability of medication staff to provide necessary services to clients in a timely manner.
-JIT requires clients to schedule appointments with their provider prior to running out of medication.
-JIT has been shown to improve the overall client experience, improve health outcomes, and reduce emergency department visits/hospital admissions.
+This system minimizes cancellations and no-shows, ultimately increasing availability of medication staff to provide necessary services in a timely manner.
+JIT requires individuals to schedule appointments with their provider prior to running out of medication.
+JIT has been shown to improve the overall treatment experience, improve health outcomes, and reduce emergency department visits/hospital admissions.
 Ask your medical provider for more information about JIT.
-Following a medical appointment, clients will be given a reminder card with a date to contact the Medical Receptionist to schedule their next appointment.
-If a client misses an appointment, they will not be able to refill prescriptions.
+Following a medical appointment, the person receiving services will be given a reminder card with a date to contact the Medical Receptionist to schedule their next appointment.
+If a person receiving services misses an appointment, they will not be able to refill prescriptions.
 They will need to be assessed by the nursing clinic for their medication needs and then make an appointment with the medical provider.